jianxu42/Project_AzureBlob/README.md

-# upload-to-azure-blob
+# Blob Service

-Example of Upload file to Azure Blob
+Example of Azure Blob Service

 Run with `cargo run`.
 This starts a server at http://localhost:3000 with one route:

-* `POST /api/uploadfile` - you can upload a file here
+- `POST /api/putblob` - you can upload a file here

 Example upload request: